intel/xpumanager/docs/sphinx/xpu-smi/vgpu.rst

 .. option:: -d <deviceId>, --device <deviceId>, --id <deviceId>

    Device ID or PCI BDF address of the physical GPU to operate on.
+Accepts a comma-separated list to operate on several devices at once (e.g., ``-d 0,1``).

 .. option:: --precheck